-The USB 3.0 RAID - backed by a 3-year warranty - is a fast dual-bay storage that proves the new interface to be a viable solution for redundant storage.
-Unfortunately, it also carries a hefty price tag.
-If budget isn't an issue, it is worth your consideration.
+The external RAID - backed by a 3-year warranty - is a fast dual-bay storage that proves the new interface to be a viable solution for redundant storage.
+Unfortunately, it also carries a hefty price tag that might deter some buyers.

 As is befitting of a LaCie product, a lot of good thought and engineering went into the 2Big design.
 For all intents and purposes, LaCie has made the external metal skin of this unit one big passive heat sink.
 To this end, the surface area of the 2Big has been significantly increased by the inclusion of cooling fins.
 As with a CPU cooler, the more surface area you provide the more efficient the design will be.
 This does help explain the weight of this unit.
 The main advantage is it can easily keep itself and the two enclosed hard drives relatively cool without resorting to noisy fans.
 If you are like me who consider itty bitty 40 and 60mm fans downright annoying, you will consider this trade-off well worth it.